khushiks2021/khushiks2021/README.md

 ## What I Do 🎓
 Coding 💻
  Web Development 🌐
  Machine Learning 🤖

-AI 🚀

 ## 🌱 Always Learning
 I'm constantly exploring new technologies and pushing the boundaries of what's possible.
 Let's collaborate and turn ideas into reality!